Meet Lux, A New Lisp-like Language

 If you want to develop a new language these days, start by targeting the LLVM.

 We love functional languages except using them.
-(Score:2)
+(Score:3, Insightful)

 Functional Languages are really cool in theory.
 However I find that for Real World development.
 Your code is often too tight for proper maintenance.
 Where Procedural and OOP is much better at fixing issues.